locustbaby/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-control-plane-chart.md

 ***Dashboard License***

 In order to refer to a Tyk Dashboard license through a Kubernetes secret, please use `global.secrets.useSecretName`, where the secret should contain a key called `DashLicense`.

+***MDCB License***

+In order to refer to a Tyk MDCB license through a Kubernetes secret, please use `tyk-mdcb.mdcb.useSecretName`, where the secret should contain a key called `MDCBLicense`.

 ***Tyk Developer Portal License***